-Flooring should only be installed into normal living conditions.
-As part of your subfloor preparation regime, ensure that the room is sealed, dry, free from damp, heated and within the following scope:
+Wood flooring should only be installed into a room with normal living conditions.
+This means that it will need to be sealed, dry, free from damp, heated and with temperature and humidity levels within the following scope:

 * Temperature – 15-24°C

 A wood floor should not be installed anywhere that suffers from damp.
 We advise the following site preparation checks to rule out obvious causes, but please bear in mind that damp is seasonal and may not be evident at the time of inspection.
 If you have any concerns about damp you should consult an expert before you order your wood flooring, and ensure that any issues are resolved before it's delivered.

 Check that any solid ground floor subfloors have an effective damp-proof membrane.
 If this is not the case, do not proceed with installation until this is rectified.
 Broadleaf Ultra Dry is a paint on moisture barrier that can be easily applied to concrete sub-floors.
 It is compatible with Broadleaf Ultra Dry adhesive for glue fixing and be used under a floated floor.
 You must not breach it with floor fixings.